SpringboardPro/backup_dropbox/README.md

    permission:
    https://www.dropbox.com/developers/business

-   You can use the `tools/auth.py` script from the command line to generate an authorization code from Dropbox.
+   You can use the `auth.py` script from the command line to generate an authorization code from Dropbox.

-2. A proper setup.py has not yet been written.
-For now, simply clone the git repository to where you want to run the program.
+2. Clone the git repository and run from the command line as described below.

 ## Command line usage

+To backup all files since 1 January 2015, use:

+`python dfb.py --since=2015-01-01 --out="path/to/backup" <token>`

+`token` is the OAuth2 authorisation token received from Dropbox.
+You can use the auth.py utility to help generate this.

-Backup all files since 1 January 2015.
-Note that dates are expected in ISO 8601 format:
+Note that dates are expected in ISO 8601 format.

-`python dfb.py --since=2015-01-01 --out="path/to/backup"`

-Backup all files up to and including 100 MB in size:
+To backup all files up to and including 100 MB in size:

-`python dfb.py --maxsize=100 --out="path/to/backup"`
+`python dfb.py --maxsize=100 --out="path/to/backup" <token>`

 ## Licence